rdwatkin/Multithreaded-HTTP-Server/README.md

 Author: Ryan Watkins

 Email: rdwatkin@ucsc.edu

-To build:
+Build:

 "make"

-To run:
+Run:

-"./httpserver hostname [portname] -a mappingFile [-N threadNum] [-l logFile]"
+"./httpserver hostname -a mappingFile

-Note: if you omit portname, it will default to port 80
+Options:

+[portname] - Define the port to be used at runtime, default is 80

+[-N threadNum] - Define the number of threads to be created at runtime, default is 4

+[-l logFileName] - Specify actions should be logged to logFileName

 Supported Commands:
 PATCH
 GET
 PUT

+Tested with curl and netcat to send HTTP requests

+Note: Directories not supported and filenames must be 27 characters long